agathis-project/salix-arctica/README.md

 SYSBOOT.0       LCD_DATA0     GPIO.0         PC7
 ```
 - SYSBOOT signals are latched on rising edge of PWRONRSTn signal:

-- uC disables all drivers connected to SYSBOOT signals for the period SYSBOOT
+  1. uC disable all drivers connected to SYSBOOT signals for the period
-  lines are driven by uC; use **SENn** asserted HIGH while using the ADDR bus
+    these lines are driven by uC:
-  to scan only the branches that use such drivers; this action shall disable
-  these drivers on respective branches; the branch design is controlled by the
+     - assert SENn *HIGH* while using ADDR bus to address the branches using such
-  Agathis Trunk Standard - so, keep an eye on the standard.
+       drivers (see Agathis Trunk Standard for more details).

-- uC drives the appropriate SYSBOOT configuration before driving the PWRONRSTn
+  2. uC drives the appropriate SYSBOOT configuration before asserting PWRONRSTn
-  from LOW to HIGH and releases these lines after.
+     from *LOW* to *HIGH* and tri-states the SYSBOOT lines after.

-- uC enables the drivers on branches by asserting SENn while the respective
+  3. uC enables the drivers on branches by asserting SENn *LOW* while the
-  branches are scanned with the ADDR bus.
+     respective branches are scanned with the ADDR bus.

 **SYSBOOT signals configuration:**